 These are the basic items to build a beginner car; you then may choose to add performance modifications such as computer chips or other engine upgrades, a limited slip differential, brake bias control, etc depending on what is allowed in your class.

 Sometimes you can find used equipment for driver and co-driver as well - or borrow these items until you can afford them.
 Helmets have certain certification requirements shown by their label and start at about \$180.
 Driving suits start at \$90 and run the gamut from a plain color to completely custom designed, and from treated cotton single-layer suits requiring fire-retardant underwear, to double or triple layer in various materials.
 Again, certification labels show the capabilities of these suits in protecting you from fire.
 You may choose to add driving gloves and shoes and other personal equipment, although they are not required.
-It is important to check the current certification requirements for the sanctioning bodies (for example, in the SCCA Performance Rally Rules book).
+It is important to check the current certification requirements for the sanctioning bodies.

-Entry fees generally run from \$20 to \$35 for RallyCross events.
+Entry fees generally run from \$20 to \$40 for Rallycross events.
 Coefficient 1 rallies and rallysprints may cost \$100 to \$150.
 Coefficient 2 and 3 rally entry fees range from \$200 to \$350.
-SCCA events require an annual membership in SCCA (around \$60 annually) and a ClubRally (\$75) or ProRally (\$150) license.
-NASA events require an annual membership (\$35) and competition license (\$50).
-USAC events require a temporary competition license (\$25) for each event.
-CRS membership is not required at events unless you wish to earn championship points.
+NASA events require an annual membership (\$40 annually) and either a Regional Rally license (\$50) or a National/Regional Rally license (\$150).
+RA events do not require an annual membership, but do require a Rally License (\$115).
+If you want to compete for a RA Championship there is an additional fee of \$25 for a Regional Championship or \$95 for the National Championship.
+CRS membership (\$30) is not required at events unless you wish to earn CRS championship points.